Heart and Vascular Care

 Want to learn more about this at Kettering Health?

-Atrial fibrillation, commonly known as AFib, is a heart disorder of an irregular heart rhythm.
-Symptoms of atrial fibrillation can include heart palpitations, shortness of breath, unusual fatigue, or dizzy spells.
+Atrial fibrillation, commonly known as AFib, is a heart disorder causing an irregular heart rhythm.
+Symptoms can include heart palpitations, shortness of breath, unusual fatigue, chest discomfort, or dizzy spells.

-However, many people who have AFib may show no symptoms, and, in fact, up to one-third of women with AFib don’t feel symptoms.
-For those patients, says Sameh Khouzam, MD, a cardiac arrhythmia specialist, sometimes the first presentation of AFib can be a stroke.
+However, many people who have AFib may show no symptoms, and, in fact, up to one-third of women with this condition don’t feel anything.
+For those patients, says Dr. Sameh Khouzam, MD, a cardiac arrhythmia specialist, sometimes the first presentation of AFib can be a stroke or heart failure.

-In women, the risk for AFib increases after age 60, and prevalence continues to increase between the ages of 65 and 85.
-AFib can be detected at regular good visits and heart screenings, so consistent check-ups are extremely important, especially after 60.
+In women, the risk increases after age 60 and continues to increase between the ages of 65 and 85.
+AFib can be detected at regular doctor visits, during heart screenings, and with wearable devices like smart watches.
+Consistent check-ups are extremely important, especially after 60.

 Dr. Khouzam emphasizes that the condition itself is not life-threatening.
 However, it can lead to stroke or congestive heart failure, so it’s extremely important to get treatment.